escalante-bio/mosaic/README.md

 ### Functional, multi-objective protein design using continuous relaxation.

-This proof of concept combines two ideas from protein design into a simple interface:
+This proof of concept combines two ideas with a single, simple interface:

 - Gradient-based optimization over a continuous, _relaxed_ sequence space (as in [ColabDesign](https://github.com/sokrypton/ColabDesign), RSO, BindCraft, etc)
 - A functional, modular interface to easily combine multiple learned or hand-crafted loss terms and optimization algorithms (as in [A high-level programming language for generative protein design](https://www.biorxiv.org/content/10.1101/2022.12.21.521526v1.full.pdf) etc)